lab-of-living-matter/freqent/freqent/tests/brusselator/README.md

 The simulations are run using a Gillespie algorithm, contained in the class in `brusselator_gillespie.py`.

-Below is an example, with outputs that will vary slightly from run to run due to random initial conditions
+Below is an example with a specified random seed to ensure reproducibility

 ```python
 import numpy as np